manifest.json and wraps them for runtime mounting and hot module replacement (HMR) behavior. It emits predictable content_scripts/* outputs.

 world: "MAIN"is Chromium-only.
 Firefox does not support theworldfield and ignores it.
 Your script still runs in the isolated world on Firefox.- Cross-browser MAIN world behavior: Use the

 chromium:manifest prefix to declare it only for Chromium targets.
-Then provide an isolated-world fallback for Firefox. - In development, MAIN-world scripts use an internal bridge mechanism to load code chunks and resolve public paths.
+Then provide an isolated-world fallback for Firefox. - Extension APIs (

 Isolated vs MAIN quick example